 Jerry retired in 2002 and, with his wife Liz, moved from Chicago to Soldiers Grove.
 They split their time between volunteer activities and their art endeavors.
 Jerry is a founder of the Driftless Area Art Festival and served as its co-chair until 2017.

 Jerry makes many of the frames that grace Liz’s paintings, working primarily in birdseye and curly maple.
-He also makes cutting and serving boards that can be found at VIVA Gallery in Viroqua, Wisconsin.
+He also makes cutting and serving boards, and can be contacted directly about these.